Unidata/netcdf-c/docs/nczextend.md

-Differences Between NetCDF Zarr and Standard Zarr
+The NetCDF Zarr Extensions to Standard Zarr
 ====================================

 # Abstract

-*This document defines the differences between
-Netcdf Zarr and the standard Zarr as defined in the Zarr specificiation [].*
+*This document defines the proposed extensions of Netcdf Zarr versus the standard Zarr as defined in the Zarr specificiation [].*

-*Distribution of this document is currently restricted to Unidata.*

 [TOC]

-# Introduction {#nczdiffs_intro}
+# Introduction {#nczext_intro}

 The Unidata goal is to maximize the degree to which our Zarr implementation -- here called NCZarr -- can support the netCDF-4 (aka *Enhanced*) model used by netCDF.
-We believe this requires our NCZarr implementation to differ in some ways from the (Standard) Zarr as defined in the Zarr specification [].
+We believe this requires our NCZarr implementation to extend in some ways the (Standard) Zarr as defined in the Zarr specification [].

 However, we recognize that interoperability is also important so